-When the heart of the coldest winter months arrives, it’s time for a serious jacket.
-Our picks for the best winter jackets and parkas below are among the warmest on the market—they are packed with down fill (or synthetic on occasion) and built to stand up to freezing temperatures and howling winds.
-The jackets run the gamut from casual pieces designed for around-town use to performance options built for mountaineering.
-Some toe the line nicely and are fully capably of handling double duty.
-And you don’t need to spend a fortune for a good winter coat either as our selections cover the spectrum from budget to high end.
+When the coldest winter months arrive, it’s time for a serious jacket.
+Our picks for the best winter jackets and parkas of 2023-2024 are among the warmest on the market—they are packed with down fill (or synthetic on occasion) and built to stand up to freezing temperatures and howling winds.
+They run the gamut from casual pieces designed for around-town use to performance options built for the backcountry.
+Some toe the line nicely and are fully capable of handling double duty.
 For more background information, see our winter jacket comparison table and buying advice below the picks.

 What we don’t: Heavier and less packable than a more performance-oriented jacket.

 You certainly can spend a lot more for a winter jacket, but we love the combination of quality and value offered by the McMurdo Parka from The North Face.
 This parka covers all of the important bases: it’s warm, waterproof, blocks the wind, and is decently breathable for use in milder temperatures.
 In addition, we appreciate the upper-thigh-length cut, which offers good coverage while still allowing for plenty of mobility.
 And with a recent update, TNF incorporated a few key sustainability measures, including the use of recycled down and fabrics and a PFC-free DWR treatment.
 Last but not least, the $400 McMurdo will set you back considerably less than many of the more expensive parka options below.